Cassava Suman Recipe

 Directions

-Cassava suman is one of the easiest and tastiest type of suman there is.
+Cassava suman is one of the easiest and tastiest types of suman there is.
 You can pair it with hot coffee or hot chocolate.
-But it is also good dipped with white sugar or you can pair it with ripe mangoes.
-It’s up to your preference, which for you is the best pair to your cassava suman.
-It may sound complicated to cook for you, but once you start cooking suman, everything will just go smoothly until the process becomes easy and simple for you.
+It is also good dipped in white sugar or paired with ripe mangoes.
+It’s up to your preference which pairing you find best for your cassava suman.
+It may sound complicated to cook, but once you start, everything will go smoothly until the process becomes easy and simple for you.
 It is also a fun way to bring your family together in preparation for your own version of this delicacy.
-Now, let go of the hesitation and what if’s.
+Now, let go of the hesitation and what-ifs.
 Start cooking your cassava suman now with the help of this recipe.